-A / I - -t Camilaa wn at we will do from 2013 to 2017 (4 year activities) Service 3.1.1 Develop and implement a program of advocacy that targets the delivery of key infrastructure and regional employment growth Regional Planning & Advocacy 3.1.2 Advocate and provide advice on all modes of transport services, parking and facilities Traffic Management, Parking & Road Safety formance Measure of residents that are using public transport to get to work or study (customer survey) ategy 3.2 vide a safe, efficient road network supported by parking at we will do from 2013 to 2017 (4 year activities) Service 3.2.1 Construct, manage and maintain Council's roads, drains, bridges and paths Civil Construction & Maintenance 2015 - 16 actions a.
+Service Develop and implement a program of advocacy that targets the delivery of key infrastructure and regional employment growth Regional Planning & Advocacy 3.1.2 Advocate and provide advice on all modes of transport services, parking and facilities Traffic Management, Parking & Road Safety prmance Measure f residents that are using public transport to get to work or study (customer survey) Stra ategy 3.2 Prov ide a safe, efficient road network supported by parking Wha t we will do from 2013 to 2017 (4 year activities) Service 3.2.1 Construct, manage and maintain Council's roads, drains, bridges and paths Civil Construction & Maintenance 2015 - 16 actions a.
 Undertake Roads To Recovery Program (refer to Schedule 1 for complete program) b.
-Undertake the Roads Reconstruction Program (refer to Schedule 1 for complete program) c.
-Undertake the Roads Resurfacing Program (refer to Schedule 1 for complete program) Civil Construction & Maintenance d.
+Undertake the Roads Reconstruction Program (refer to Schedule 1 for complete program) Civil Construction & c.
+Undertake the Roads Resurfacing Program (refer to Schedule 1 for complete program) Maintenance d.
 Undertake the Kerb and Drainage Construction Program (refer to Schedule 1 for complete program) e.
-Implement the Traffic Management Parking and Road Safety Program (refer to Schedule 1 for complete program) 3.2.2 Provide designs and plans for Council's parks, buildings, roads and drains Design & Project Management 3.2.3 Manage the delivery of Council's major infrastructure projects Design & Project Management 3.2.4 Provide a certification service for development related civil assets Development Engineering 3.2.5 Optimise the efficient use of car parking spaces in the Penrith City Centre Regulatory Control 3.2.6 Provide technical advice on traffic issues and plan for the delivery of traffic, shared paths, bicycle and bus shelter facilities Traffic Management, Parking & Road Safety patris, bicycle and bus shelter facilities Tarking & Road Salety a.
-Investigate and adopt a position on a paid parking scheme for the Penrith City Centre including consideration of timeline implications b.
-Confirm a location and funding options for additional decked parking in the City Centre parking network and facilities
+Implement the Traffic Management Parking and Road Safety Program (refer to Schedule 1 for complete program) .2.2 Provide designs and plans for Council's parks, buildings, roads and drains Design & Project Management .2.3 Manage the delivery of Council's major infrastructure projects Design & Project Management .2.4 Provide a certification service for development related civil assets Development Engineering ••••• Optimise the efficient use of car parking spaces in the Penrith City Centre Regulatory Control Provide technical advice on traffic issues and plan for the delivery of traffic, shared paths, bicycle and bus shelter facilities Traffic Management, Parking & Road Safety Manage programs and initiatives that improve road safety, efficiency, and the parking network Traffic Management, Parking & Road Safety Advocate and provide advice on all modes of transport services, parking and facilities Traffic Management, Parking & Road Safety 16 actions a.
+Investigate and adopt a position on a paid parking scheme for the Penrith City Centre including consideration of timeline implications Traffic Management, Parking & Road Safety b.
+Confirm a location and funding options for additional decked parking in the City Centre ormance Measure • % of f residents that are satisfied with the ease of traffic flow (customer survey)